Alonei Abba: Umm el Amad and Waldheim in 1945

 In the 1945 statistics, the population of Waldheim/Um el Amad consisted of 260 people, and the total land area was 9,227 dunams, according to an official land and population survey.
 There were 150 Muslims and 110 Christians.
 170 dunams of land were designated for plantations and irrigable land, 4,776 for cereals, while 102 dunams were built-up areas.

-Final years of Waldheim, 1945-48
+Final years of Waldheim, 1945–48

-After the Peace of Paris the Italian and Hungarian internees were released from Waldheim and the other camps.
-In 1947 the British authorities and Australia agreed to allow the remaining interned Templers to emigrate to Australia.